0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 Anyways, here are some arguments I think will convince you of at least trying it
 out:

-1. You won't get a crippling bill if someone decides to DDOS your TODO react app.
+1. You won't get a crippling bill if someone decides to DDoS your TODO react app.
 2. It's super simple.
 3. Costs 0 dollars.